Roux-en-Y Gastric Bypass

 We would also consider using a Roux-en-Y Gastric Bypass as a revision from a prior Bariatric surgical procedure, such as a Gastric Band or Gastric Sleeve/Sleeve Gastrectomy.

-Who Needs a Roux-en-Y?
+Who Needs a Roux-en-Y Gastric Bypass?

 Patients who experience weight-related health problems, including Type 2 Diabetes, high blood pressure or high cholesterol, may benefit from a Roux-en-Y Gastric Bypass.